 Sitka offers excellent opportunities for wildlife viewing in a more intimate setting than some larger ports.
 Small boat cruises provide your best chance to see various marine wildlife, including whales, sea otters, harbor seals, and sea lions.

-Shore Excursions You Can Confidently Skip
+Shore Excursions You Can Likely Skip

 While Alaska offers incredible shore excursions, not all deliver good value for your vacation dollars.
 Here are the types of tours you can confidently skip in favor of better alternatives.